rfveds/expense-tracker/README.md

 - [ ] Uploading Files to S3 Bucket

 ##### To do
+- [ ] create category modal
-- [ ] create entity with ajax call
+- [ ] when creating transaction, load categories with ajax
+- [ ] CategoryValidationRequest reformat